ErrorTzy/writings/notes/Kate_Proseminar/Term_Paper.md

 However, the categorical imperative does not work in this way.
 The categorical imperative seems to be something that can only be understood through rational deduction alone.
 It is similar to how we comprehend abstract mathematical ideas, like infinity.
 We can rigorously define infinity using concepts like $\epsilon - \delta$, but we never experience infinity directly.

 One easy way to address this worry is just to say that it does not necessarily bind everyone.
 If you do not accept it, then I will just classify you as an immoralist.
 This seems, in some sense, to be Timmermann's view.
-He seems not worried because he said there' are not a lot of immoralists after all, and *most of us* will still find it binding out of some inexplicable reason.
+He seems not worried because he said there are not a lot of immoralists after all, and *most of us* will still find it binding out of some inexplicable reason.
 I think Timmermann's analysis has poked to the core question that I want to discuss later in this paper, but he is too optimistic about Kant.
 I guess his wishful thinking that most of us will find it binding stems from the fact that he’s spent way too much time with Kant and Kantians such that he lost grasp of the real world.
 But if a moral theory does not bind us, we should try to find a better theory.

 Kant himself seems to pose something like "respect for humanity," or "dignity" in order to address this problem.
 But how could it not just collapse into a mere inclination or desire?
 Of course we can define a moral feeling that is not an inclination but still give us a sense of bindingness.
 But what is this thing, exactly?
 Without further explanation, this just is completely ad hoc.

-**Korsgaard's solution**
+## Korsgaard's solution

 While introducing some modifications, Korsgaard largely follows Kant’s framework.
 She reinterprets Kant’s idea of the “presupposition of freedom” in terms of what she calls the authority of reflection.
 According to Korsgaard, as self-conscious beings, we are aware of our own mental activities.
 For example, imagine being in a restaurant, deciding what to order.
 You cannot simply say, “I’m a determinist; I’ll just wait and see what happens,” and then do nothing.
 Reflection forces you to engage with your reasons and decide what to do next.